ossmate/10x-quiz-stack/.ai/prd.md

   - Page with public quiz sets (accessible to all users)
 - Generating Quizzes using AI (requires authentication):
   - Automatically creating a quiz based on provided context
+  - Limited to 2 AI-generated quizzes per user (configurable for future expansion)

 ## 4. Product Boundaries

 - Progress tracking of quiz taking is not included
 - There is no support for handling a wide range of question types
 - A ranking system for best scores is not part of the MVP
+- AI quiz generation is limited to 2 quizzes per user in MVP (designed for future role-based or credit-based expansion)

 ## 5. User Stories